core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 In case two or more servers in the CoAP group have responded to a past request to the same resource with an identical ETag value, it is the responsibility of the client to handle this case.
 In particular, if the client wishes to validate, using a group request, a response from server 1 with an ETag value N, while it wants a fresh response from server 2, there is no way to achieve this using a single group request.
 This wish could occur if the client has a cached representation for server 1, but has no cached representation for server 2: for example, because the client needed to remove older items from its cache to make space for newer resource representations.

+A client that uses the ETag Option for validating stored responses SHOULD perform the following actions, in order to avoid problems caused by identical ETag values.

-There are various strategies to avoid problems caused by identical ETag values: one strategy is for a client to repeat a request if a particular server returned 2.03 (Valid) with an ETag value that is not in the client's cache (for that server).
-The repeated request excludes the "duplicate" ETag, and it may be a group request or a unicast request to the particular server.
-Another strategy is to mark a cached ETag value as "duplicated - not to be used for revalidation" as soon as another server responds with the same ETag value.
-Finally, the recommended strategy is for the servers to generate unique ETags as specified below.
+* The client repeats a request if a particular server returned 2.03 (Valid) with an ETag value that is not in the client's cache (for that server).
+The repeated request excludes the "duplicate" ETag, and it can be a group request or a unicast request to the particular server.

+* The client marks a cached ETag value as "duplicated - not to be used for revalidation" as soon as another server responds with the same ETag value.

 A server endpoint MUST process an ETag Option in a GET or FETCH group request in the same way it processes an ETag Option for a unicast request.
 A server endpoint that includes an ETag Option in a response to a group request SHOULD construct the ETag Option value in such a way that the value